-In September 2022, the IASB issued amendments to IFRS 16 to specify the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction, to ensure the seller-lessee does not recognize any amount of the gain or loss that relates to the right of use it retains.
+The amendments to IFRS 16 require a seller-lessee, in measuring the lease liability arising in a sale and leaseback transaction, not to recognize any amount of the gain or loss that relates to the right of use it retains.

-The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and must applied retrospectively to sale and leaseback transactions entered into after the date of initial application of IFRS 16.
-Earlier application is permitted, and that fact must be disclosed.
-The amendments are not expected to have a material impact on the consolidated financial statements of the Group.
+The amendments must be applied retrospectively to sale and leaseback transactions entered into after the date of initial application of IFRS 16.
+The adoption of the above amendments and interpretations did not have material impact on the disclosures or on the amounts reported in these consolidated financial statements.

-Amendments to IAS 1 Presentation of Financial Statements-Non-current Liabilities with Covenants
+Amendments to IAS 1 Presentation of Financial Statements - Non-current Liabilities with Covenants